-Most of our young people currently go to university - including one in three who take up their place at the most competitive and high tariff universities with all others on secured destinations on apprenticeships, employment or other educational pathways.
+Results at BSF are outstanding and every student secures progression.
+Most of our young people currently go to university - including one in three who take up their place at the most competitive and high tariff universities.
+Others secure destinations on alternative employment and competitive higher/degree apprenticeship pathways.
 Most importantly, our young people are confident, caring and well-rounded individuals and they make us all proud to work at Beal Sixth Form.